BVrndaKanhye/bvk-csse-1/_posts/2023-11-1-Vrnda-Ind-Review.md

         const canvas = document.getElementById('gameCanvas');
         const ctx = canvas.getContext('2d');
-        let projectiles = [];
+        //to ensure the projectiles come in an array let projectiles = [];

-        const projectileImage = new Image();
+        // to have the projectile always get generated as the same image const projectileImage = new Image();
         projectileImage.src = "{{site.baseurl}}/images/egg-projectile.png";